rutar-academic/rutar.org/content/writing/from_vim_and_tmux_to_neovim.md

 I recently migrated from a vim and tmux work environment to one using only [neovim](https://github.com/neovim/neovim).
 In this article, I will discuss some of the issues I had with my old workflow, and why this transition resolved some of these problems.

-## My work enrivonment with vim and tmux
+## My work environment with vim and tmux
 For reference, here is a crude approximation of my old work environment with vim and tmux:

 - Each project gets its own tmux session.